Society of Certified Accountants and Auditors of Kosovo

 SMO 7: International Financial Reporting Standards

-SCAAK also notes that it works to promote the revision of the corporate financial reporting framework in the jurisdiction to take into account public interest considerations.
-As part of these efforts, it established a dialogue and works closely with the KCFR to assist the Corporate Financial Law Working Group to make changes in the scope and applicability of IFRS in Kosovo.
-The institute has introduced a concept of a public interest entity and recommended appropriate accounting framework for non-public interest entities.
-It expects that new amendments to the law will be adopted in 2017.
+As of 2020, the 2020-21 version of IFRS translated in Albanian and the 2015 IFRS for SMEs was approved by the Kosovo Council for Financial Reporting (KCFR) and is being applied in the jurisdiction.
+SCAAK actively promoted the revision of the corporate financial reporting framework in the jurisdiction to account for public interest considerations.
+As part of these efforts, it established a dialogue and worked closely with the KCFR to assist the Corporate Financial Law Working Group to make changes in the scope and applicability of IFRSs in Kosovo.
+The institute introduced a concept of a public interest entity, recommended appropriate accounting framework for non-public interest entities, and translated and disseminated the IFRS for SMEs, which have been applicable since 2015.

 IFAC bears no responsibility for the information provided in the SMO Action Plans prepared by IFAC member organizations.
 Please see our full Disclaimer for additional information.